groovy/groovy-windows-installer/ReadmeFirst.txt

 Two bmp-images contain the Groovy logo in different resolutions, one for the welcome page and one as header image for the other pages.
 The name is the game ...

-Fínally you have the launch scripts.
+Finally you have the launch scripts.
 These actually start the compiler with different settings for the groovy version, the groovy location (on your hard disk) and the location of the native launcher.
 The groovy version influences the final name of the installer.